Hotel Xcaret Arte vs Hotel Xcaret Mexico: Which Is Better in 2026?

 This honestly is a huge value and perfect for families or adventurous adults looking for an adrenaline rush.

-There are 8 Xcaret parks and tours each offering unique adventure experiences, from underground rivers to zip lines to cenotes and ATVs.
+There Xcaret parks and tours each offer unique adventure experiences, from underground rivers to zip lines to cenotes and ATVs.

 Plus, transportation is included so you can utilize the free shuttles to get there.
 And Hotel Xcaret Mexico offers unique “trajinera” gondola-style boats to get to Xcaret Park.